-For light-4j services, there are four options to get the configuration values for each handler or cross-cutting concerns.
+For light-4j services, there are four options to get the configuration values for each handler or cross-cutting concern.

 externalized configuration files with all the final values.

 externalized configuration files with values.yml to inject into the config file templates.

 externalized configuration files with system properties to inject into the config file templates.